MikalDev/FunkyQuadZ-Public/README.md

 - Normal animation ACEs
 # Constraints
 ## ZSort
+- The FQZ will render in the same order as if they were other 2d sprite objects.
+They will render from bottom layer to top layer and from bottom to top within a layer.
+- To render properly you must sort the quads depending on their depth and your view.
+There are some examples in the example project file how to do this depending on camera location vs object location (also see Painter's Algorithm.) - Since the C3 renderer does not use a depth buffer, it's not possible to have quads 'intersect' and render properly.
+Focus instead on creating non intersecting planes and solids.
 - Simple Zsort using relative distance of object from camera works well.
 Create sortables family, with instance variable zOrder.
+This is called the [Painter's Algorihim](https://en.wikipedia.org/wiki/Painter%27s_algorithm)
   - `-> ZSort: Set zOrder to 0-((Self.X-Camera3D.CameraX)^2+(Self.Y-Camera3D.CameraY)^2+(Self.Z-Camera3D.CameraZ)^2)`
   - `-> System: Sort ZSort Z order by zOrder`
+  - Note that the calculation is not the actual distance (which would be square root of the sum), we only need to know relative distance.
 - Look for ways to optimize this (e.g. experiment with Visible condition.)
-- The FQZ will render in the same order as if they were other 2d sprite objects.
-They will render from bottom layer to top layer and from bottom to top within a layer.
-- To render properly you must sort the quads depending on their depth and your view.
-There are some examples in the example project file how to do this depending on camera location vs object location (also see Painter's Algorithm.) - Since the C3 renderer does not use a depth buffer, it's not possible to have quads 'intersect' and render properly.
-Focus instead on creating non intersecting planes and solids.
 - If the quad center is off of the screen it will be culled and not rendered.
 It may be possible to create a 'guard band' around the screen so this is less intrusive.
 Also investigating ways to make this not happen until the very edge.
 - Using ScrollTo and Layout Scaling help with this (while not changing the view from the Cameral control (se below.)
+## Mixing FQZ and C3 Sprites, etc.
+- Generally recommend to keep them on separate layers (e.g. 2D layers and 3D layers)
+- A 'sandwich model' works well:
+  - 2D background bottom layer.
+  - 3D FQZ layer (with FQZCamera control)
+  - 2D HUD layer (with 0,0 parllax) for text, score, player stats, etc.

 # FQZCamera plugin - Camera control
 - This can be used separately or together with FQZ.